 UI is subjective and a matter of feeling.
 Every designer, product manager, developer, or user would suggest different elements.
 A little more here, a bit less there ...
 It's possible to play with details for weeks, but it's not good for product development.

 We look at the final design from two points of view.
 The first, as mentioned above, is the emotional point of view.
 The first impression creates the feelings we want to control even in line with the brand of the product.
 The second point is based on the goals we want to achieve.
 The design should be first and foremost useful.
-This is mostly ensured in the UX phase, but with the right UI application, we can reinforce or weaken our intentions.
+This is mostly ensured in the UX design phase, but with the right UI design application, we can reinforce or weaken our intentions.
 Is it a sales channel?
 All right, Call-To-Action buttons will be noticeable.
 Do we need to present certain information?
 Okay, we'll use larger size, maybe add Bold.

 Product design is a dynamic thing.
 It changes with time, and so does our view of it.
 That's why it's good to further test your proposals with users.
 By testing the finished design, we get the most important information.
 Their feedback is very valuable.
 It is better to ask the opinion of 5 people than to spend 1000 hours rewriting your own ideas.

 The next step is to evaluate the results and optimize the product to the final form.
 At this point, developers can begin to work on development.